Used (2014) Mazda 5 Edition | Good price

 Used Mazda 5

-Factors that affect the depreciation of a Mazda 5:
+Factors that affect the appreciation of a Mazda 5:

-Depreciation is an important part of calculating the total cost of owning a Mazda 5.
-In addition to the monthly depreciation of £2, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly cost.
+Appreciation is an important part of calculating the total value of owning a Mazda 5.
+In addition to the monthly appreciation of £5, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly value.

 The data is based on the cars currently listed on AutoUncle